 Gabriel Cardona-Fox is Associate Fellow at SAIS Europe

-Dr. Cardona-Fox's research interests focus on internal displacement and global governance, particularly the effectiveness of international norms governing forced migration, and the effects of forced returns on fragile states.
-He serves as Senior Research Associate with the Refugee Law Initiative’s IDP Programme at the University of London.
+Dr. Cardona-Fox's research interests focus on forced migration, health, internal displacement and global governance, particularly the effectiveness of international norms governing forced migration, and the effects of forced returns on fragile states.
+He serves as Senior Research Associate with the Internal Displacement Research Programme at the University of London.

 He served as Senior Monitoring Expert with the Norwegian Refugee Council's (NRC) Internal Displacement Monitoring Centre (IDMC) in Geneva where he co-authored its Global Report on Internal Displacement